The object of the researcher’s research is plant leaves: from suitability for nutrition to influence on our microbiota | Business

 He immediately appreciated the fact that his new employees from Lithuania are students of food science – and this is highly valued in the States – and he tried to take advantage of this: during the months of working at the restaurant, we got to do experiments, for example, I figured out how to preserve the necessary green color in the sauce and throughout the summer I researched how to create the right conditions for this.

-So, I entered the Bachelor of Food Science and Technology studies at the Kaunas University of Technology, and after finishing it, I chose the Master’s studies in the field of food technology under prof. Dr. PR in the Venskutonis group – in order to delve even deeper into science and create innovations together.
+So, I entered the Bachelor of Food Science and Technology studies at the Kaunas University of Technology, and following finishing it, I chose the Master’s studies in the field of food technology under prof. Dr. PR in the Venskutonis group – in order to delve even deeper into science and create innovations together.
 Because I’ve always felt the desire to do things differently, to see something new that doesn’t exist yet.
 And this is where my path to plant research began.

-– Like it or not, you are forced to be interested in the principles of nutrition at work, you constantly learn about the latest research data in the literature, and all that knowledge shapes my attitude towards what I eat.
+– Like it or not, you are forced to be interested in the principles of nutrition at work, you constantly learn regarding the latest research data in the literature, and all that knowledge shapes my attitude towards what I eat.

 For example, knowing why it is better to use olive, hemp seed or sea buckthorn oil instead of regular oil and their ability to speed up the metabolism, it is natural that you will look for these oils to flavor your dishes.